biojava/biojava.github.io/wiki/BioJava:Tutorial:MultiAlignClustalW.md

 **by [Dickson S. Guedes](Dickson Guedes "wikilink")**

-There are many question in list about "Multi-Alignment using BioJava", but Biojava DON'T make multi-alignments by itself, so I'll place a code that I've created in my teses.
+There are many questions in the mailing lists about "How to perform a Multiple Sequence Alignment using BioJava", but Biojava DOESN'T make multi-alignments by itself, so I'll post some code that I've created in my theses.

 Ok.
 Let's Go...